robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ### 1.1.
 Exploit Code

-Because the Javascript that runs inside the browser does check correctly to ensure that any inputted MAC address is correct, we can't just type this into the web application directly.
+Because the Javascript that runs inside the browser does correctly validate the user input to ensure that only a MAC address is entered, we can't just type this into the web application directly.
 However, because that check is client-side, we can skip it by writing a small exploit script.

 To run the exploit script on a vulnerable device, you would run something like: